 Thoughts: Kongou and Iona

 Did you see the early battle between Kongou and the I-401?
-That's the sort of thing that drew me to this show in the first place.
+That’s the sort of thing that I found so attractive the first several times I watched the show.
 The directing made the flow absolutely immersive.
 The art and sound completed the immersion.
 It really looked like the studio Sanzigen, which did a great job throughout the season, saved their pennies to give an especially amazing battle to start the episode.

 And they didn’t stop there.
 The whole episode looked that good.